sebajara/covid19/USA_STATE_RATES.md

 ## Preliminary analysis

-* Overall we can appreciate a reduction in the posive cases growth-rate, most likely as a result of the measures taken.
-* From the other rates I am not entirely sure we can conclude.
-  * One challenge is that the data for "total number of tests" appear to be quite state-dependent and has these steep transitions.
-  * Another challenge is with regards to the rate deaths/positives.
+* Overall the growth-rate of posive cases appear to decrease, could be interpreted as a result of the measures taken.
+However the rate-ratio of positives relative to total tests appear flat in many states.
+Without any understanding of how tests relate to the total population seems difficult to make a conclusion.
+One challenge is that the quality of data for "total number of tests" appear to vary from state to state.
+How authorities do it?
+* Overall the growth-rate of death cases decreases with time.
+This could be related to the decrease in posive-cases (assuming sampling is not biased), or also that the fraction of people at risk infected decreases (e.g. because of isolation measures).
+* I need to improve the analysis of death-rates relative to positive-cases.
 Doing instantaneous deaths/positives as I have done here is clearly hard to interpret because of delays.
 Should we assume a fixed delay?
 Or find the delay that minimizes the variance in deaths/positives rates?
 The second approach sounds interesting if we